The-Balthazar/BrewWikiGen/README.md

   * `BuildListSaysModUnits` if true the build list refers to what can be built as "mod unit(s)" instead of "unit(s)".

-* `CleanupOptions` contains the following bool options:
+* `CleanupOptions` (Depreciated) handles options for 'cleanup', which uses regex expressions to remove specific values from blueprint values.
+Contains the following bool options:

   * `CleanUnitBpFiles`; `true` or `false`: Enables or disables all `.bp` file modifying scripts.
 Note it only applies to loaded `.bp` files that would be